Having your operation for pancreatic cancer

 Your surgeon will tell you once you can start drinking again.
 You will start with sips of fluid, often a day or two after surgery.
 Gradually the amount you are allowed to drink will increase, before slowly moving on to more solid foods.
 Once you are able to drink without being sick, your drip and nasogastric tube can come out.

 Some surgeons leave a small tube (stent) inside you to help drain fluid from the pancreas after your surgery.
 They take this out about 3 weeks after the operation.
+This is usually done in outpatients.

 This may seem impossible at first.
 Moving about helps you to get better, but you will need to start gradually.
 Your physiotherapist will visit you every day after your operation to help you with your breathing and leg exercises.